 Here’s Right to Work Michigan’s Latest Economic Developments

-Hydrite is investing $21 million in order to expand in Right to Work Waterloo, Iowa.
-This will also create 20 new jobs for the area!
+Neogen is investing $70 million in order to expand in Right to Work Lansing, Michigan.
+As a result, this will create 100 new jobs!